asynnestvedt/file-manager-microservice/readme.md

-### Job Scheduler Microservice ###
+### AWS S3 File Manager Microservice ###

-## Features ##
+## Design Notes ##
-1. logging (for when an audit trail is necessary)
+1. microservice uses nedb or mongo for storing file metadata and access permissions.
-2. configurable indexing on job metadata
+2. microservice acts as a proxy to AWS s3
-3. an HTTP RESTlike interface
+3. allows for filetype specific uploads and/or selection
-4. embedded database compliant to mongo API
+4. Uses jQuery DataTables for displaying file list

 ### Configuration ###
 edit `config/config.js` to set custom port, indexes, filenames and running intervals.